leejordan/reflex/README.md

 At the time of writing, [browser support for flexbox](http://caniuse.com/#search=flex) is at 96.63% so I propose that it's time to start taking advantage of flexbox and accept that the inline-block fallback won't support everything.

 Where flexbox isn't supported, your basic grid structure will remain intact and most of the layout classes still work.
-Try this page out in a browser that does not support flexbox (such as Internet Explorer 9) to see for yourself!
+Try the [examples](http://leejordan.github.io/reflex/docs/examples.html) page out in a browser that does not support flexbox (such as Internet Explorer 9) to see for yourself!

 ## Why use reflex?